 LIFE-IP Climate Adaptation

 LIFE-IP Climate Adaptation (2022-2027) is a Dutch programme, co-funded by the European Union (EU).
 It comprises measures to expedite the implementation of climate adaptation measures in the Netherlands.
 The EU grant totals nearly 10 million euros.
-The consortium of 22 government bodies and organisations that will be carrying out the programme is contributing an additional 7 million euros.
+The consortium of 22 government bodies and organisations carries out the programme and is contributing an additional 7 million euros.
 Coordination of the programme is in the hands of the Ministry of Infrastructure and Water Management (IenW) and the National Institute for Public Health and the Environment (RIVM).
 Thus, the programme will be establishing a manifest link between the climate and public health.